J4NN0/happy_wedding/README.md

 # happy_wedding

-Prepare your wedding at best by S\sitting your guests in the best possible way (based on their relationships and/or interactions).
+Prepare your wedding at best by sitting your guests in the best possible way (based on their relationships and/or interactions).

 # Usage